Application Flow Control and Control Structures in C#

 Loop Control

-There are two statements that you can use to control the loop from the inside.
+You can use two statements to control the loop from the inside.
 The first will skip processing the current iteration and continue onto the next.
-Both of these keywords can be used in a while, for or foreach loop.
+These keywords can be used for or foreach loop in a while.

 C#